AnanayMhjn2699/react_practices/README.md

 8. search bar showing nothing if the input is empty (remove the ternary operator if want to show data when nothing is inputted)
 9. tabulating the fetched data from an API and sorting that data on basis of some value in that data
 10. Quiz App
+11. StopWatch with start, stop, and pause/resume buttons